AxisCommunications/acap-documentation/docs/help-and-feedback.md

 title: Get help & Give feedback
 nav_order: 12
 ---

-# Getting help & giving feedback
+# Get help & Give feedback
 The best way to interact with our team is through GitHub.
 You can get help and provide feedback by opening an issue for:

 * [Native SDK](https://github.com/AxisCommunications/acap-native-sdk/issues)